CMTA/CMTAT/doc/USAGE.md

 Please see the Truffle [JavaScript tests documentation](https://www.trufflesuite.com/docs/truffle/testing/writing-tests-in-javascript) for more information about the writing and running of Truffle tests.

-If you try to run the tests with Hardhat, the tests related to the proxy and the SnapshotModule will not work.

 ## Code style guidelines

 We use linters to ensure consistent coding style.
 If you contribute code, please run this following command: